bucsspring2024/final-project-cs110-final/README.md

 Test Case #3: The Direction and Overall Movement of the Puck Check to see if the puck moves on the screen accurately at first.

 Steps to Test: Launch the software.
 To start the game, press the Space Bar.
 To start the game, press the Space Bar.
-Never adjust the bumpers or paddles.
+Never adjust the bumpers.
 Make sure the puck is moving on the screen.

 Expected Result: Depending on how the puck bounces off the bumpers, it should travel across the screen when the space bar is first pressed.